David Haller (swimmer): Early life

 Haller was born 27 January 1945 in Southampton, Hampshire, Great Britain, though he grew up in the nearby coastal town of Penarth, Wales.
-He attended High School at the Taunton School, South of Penarth across the Bristol Chanel in Taunton, Sommerset, where he set numerous swimming and athletic records.
-He was a member of Southampton Athletic Club where he was a Hampshire Junior Javelin Champion and secured the Southampton Javelin record with an 189-foot throw.
+He attended High School at the Taunton School, South of Penarth across the Bristol Channel in Taunton, Somerset, where he set numerous swimming and athletic records.
+He was a member of Southampton Athletic Club where he was a Hampshire Junior Javelin Champion and secured the Southampton Javelin record with a 189-foot throw.
 A multi-sport athlete in his youth, he played basketball for the Solent Club and played football for his High School team, the Old Tauntonians.
 After 1962, by the age of 17, he trained in swimming with Hall of Fame Coach Deryk Snelling's at the Southampton Swimming Club, which was one of Snellings earliest coaching positions.
 Haller made steady progress under Snelling, and by May 1963 was only 1.2 seconds away from breaking the British record for the 110-yard freestyle.
 In 1964, he broke the British 110-yard freestyle record with a time of 55.8 seconds, and was later selected for the 1964 British Olympic Swimming team.

 While swimming for the British National Team, Haller continued to be trained by Deryk Snelling in the 1960s while Haller and National teammate Keith Buley worked out while they trained for the 1964 Olympics.
 Snelling, a stroke specialist and author on swimming, believed the system he used to train swimmers, gave Dave Haller the essential knowledge to later become an effective coach.
 Like Haller, Snelling used a method to train his swimmers consisting of careful teaching of mechanics, improving conditioning, imbuing mental toughness, focus, and endurance and instilling team spirit.
 Haller, like Snelling tried not to appear overly strict or brutal to his swimmers.